Facebook icon

 Pinterest icon

-about Mars.
-Dr. C has thousands of questions stored in his memory and is very knowledgeable.
+Ask Dr. C is a computerized scientist designed to answer questions about Mars.
 Feel free to ask him any questions about the Red Planet.
 Dr. C does have some limitations on responses, and he may not have the answer your looking for, but if Dr. C does not have the answer to your question, the answer will soon be added to his memory.
-Dr. C
+Go to to http://mars.jpl.nasa.gov/drc to interact with Dr. C. and ask him your questions about Mars!

 Mars By Topic